aksommerville/spellingbee/README.md

 - AK, native, 2024-12-05, 15:50, 1779 steps, side 0/5, battlec 10.
 Pretty much optimal but not uncommonly lucky.
 - AK, native, 2024-12-05, 13:57, 1783 steps, side 0/5, battlec 9.
 Optimal.
 I doubt I could shave more than a few seconds off, and that would mostly be luck.

+And just out of curiosity, how fast could it go if the player gets dealt "ZEPHYRS" every single time?
+...unbeatable: You need a Q to kill the Queen!
+So with "EQUINES" instead...
+...7:05

+- 52:19: Trying to run through without buying anything, even food, or pulling any weird tricks like walking in the dark.

 100%

+- AK, native, 2024-12-05, 55:28, 3405 steps, battlec 77.
+Avoided bug spray for the most part, so it could be much faster than this.
+100% at the last book.